Showmax/django-admin-page-lock/README.md

 ## Django Admin Page Lock

 Page Lock for Django Admin allows developers to implement customizable locking of pages.
-With Admin Page Locking, only the designated (typically first) user receives his regular permissions assigned, including edit permissions (if available for the user).
+With Admin Page Locking, only the designated (typically first) user receives their regular permissions assigned, including edit permissions (if available for the user).
-Subsequent users only get limited permissions from those assigned to him, making sure that user will not be granted permission to edit that object while the lock is active and owned by another user.
+Subsequent users only get limited permissions compared to those assigned to the first user, making sure that user will not be granted permission to edit that object while the lock is active and owned by another user.
 You can store page lock data in your application's defined database.